rstraub/rstraub.github.io/_drafts/creating-battleship-kata.md

 One of the things I love about creating a Codekata is how you're already invested in the idea behind it.
 You're probably quite motivated to give solving it a go!

 Codekatas are fun, especially the relatable ones like [Mastermind](https://codingdojo.org/kata/Mastermind/), [Minesweeper](https://codingdojo.org/kata/Minesweeper/) or [Bowling](https://kata-log.rocks/bowling-game-kata).
 I find these very enjoyable precisely because they are very _visual_ and _evocative_.
 They also require little explanation since you probably are familiar with the rules.

 Let's see how the Battleship Codekata holds up to these traits.

 ## The Battleship Codekata 🚢
-Two players, both trying to sink each other's fleet.
-That is the general idea behind Battleship.
+Two players play [Battleship](https://en.wikipedia.org/wiki/Battleship_(game)).
+Each player has a grid where he places his five ships, after which they take turns shooting until a player has lost all ships.
+That's the game in a nutshell.
+Sounds like fun, right?

 The Codekata consists of explanations of the rules, some hints, and ideas to make solving it more challenging.
 If you want to give it a go, you can find it on my [github](https://github.com/rstraub/battleship-kata).

-The rules are quite simple, but capturing them in a program makes for some interesting practice as always.
-Though I haven't completed a solution myself, I do have a work in progress (which you can find [here](https://github.com/rstraub/battleship-kata-scala), and I noticed similarities with the Reversi and Minesweeper Kata.
-These are also games centering around a grid.
+The rules are quite simple, but capturing them in a program makes for some interesting practice.
+Though I haven't completed a solution myself, I do have a work in progress (which you can find [here](https://github.com/rstraub/battleship-kata-scala)).
+There are similarities with the Reversi and Minesweeper Kata, which are games also centering around a grid.

 Let's look at some of the challenges I noticed while doing this Kata.